Glossary of European Union concepts, acronyms, and jargon: EUMC

 The European Union Military Committee (EUMC) is a department of military officials under the High Representative for the Common Foreign and Security Policy and the Political and Security Committee (PSC) of the European Union's Common Foreign and Security Policy.
 The EUMC gives military advice to the PSC and the high representative.
 It also oversees the European Union Military Staff.
 (Not to be confused with the former racism monitoring centre, also EUMC, now subsumed into the Fundamental Rights Agency.)

 EUMS

 The European Union Military Staff (EUMS) is a department of the European Union, responsible for supervising operations within the realm of the Common Security and Defence Policy.
-It is directly attached to the private office of the High Representative of the Common Foreign and Security Policy, currently Javier Solana, and is formally part of the General Secretariat of the Council of the European Union.
+It is directly attached to the private office of the High Representative of the Common Foreign and Security Policy, currently Josep Borrell, and is formally part of the General Secretariat of the Council of the European Union.

 FAC

 The Foreign Affairs Council is a formation of the Council of the European Union which discusses foreign affairs matters.
 It also meets in different sub-formations, such as Defence, Development, or Trade, when discussing specific issues.